Seaford, New York: History

-The Powell Hotel was torn down in 1977 to make room for the Long Island Savings Bank.
-Missing historical documents that would have saved the building by proving landmark status were said to only have been discovered in an eave during actual demolition.

 Economy

 Cash crops such as corn and wheat were some of the earliest farmed within the Seaford area.
 Due to easy access to various waterfronts, the attempts to fish and recover oysters were widely seen.
 At first, this was a hard task considering the layers of land beneath the water.
 In the mid-19th century, baymen from the Seaford area created a type of small, round-bottomed boat called the "Seaford skiff" that was used for fishing and market gunning (commercial waterfowl hunting).

-With the popularity of hunting and fishing came the development of two hotels along Merrick Road: the Sportsman's Hotel, where Verity Moving is now located along new Route 135, and the Powell Hotel at Jackson Avenue.
+With the popularity of hunting and fishing came the development of two hotels along Merrick Road: the Sportsman's Hotel, where Verity Van Lines is now located near Route 135, and the Powell Hotel at Jackson Avenue.
 Many celebrities came to these hotels to go duck hunting in South Oyster Bay, including New York Yankees Babe Ruth and Lou Gehrig, as well as brewery and longtime Yankees owner Jacob Ruppert.
-Local guides, including Nelson Verity and Sheriff Garner Paine (one of Long Island's first black officials), would take them to the bay for sport.